 μc,vt=ReLU(minv'μv',ct-βc,vtv'signμv',ct, (1) where βc,vt is a learnable offset parameter for the edge connecting CN c to VN v during iteration t.
-Simulation proceeds to the following process.
+Simulation proceeds through the following process.
 First, to apply neural network to decoding process, it is made into an unrolled structure.
-And In Fig.1, the ‘odd’ th layer means variable node (VN) layer, and the ‘even’ th layer means check node (CN) layer.
-In particular, I optimized beta value assigned to check node update and remove value based on a ‘special criteria’.
-That is, making the small value zero is method of removing the unimportant value.
+In Fig.1, the ‘odd’ th layer represents the variable node (VN) layer, and the ‘even’ th layer represents the check node (CN) layer.
+In particular, I optimized beta values assigned to the check node update and removed the check node value based on a ‘special criteria’: making the small value zero is method of removing the unimportant value.

 Fig 1.
-Deep Neural Network Architecture For BCH (15,11) with 5 hidden layers which correspond to 3 full BP iterations in [1].
-It is noteworthy that this structure was used as a basic model for decoding algorithm research with deep learning.
+Deep Neural Network Architecture for BCH (15,11) with 5 hidden layers which correspond to 3 full BP iterations in [1].
+It is noteworthy that this structure has been used as a basic model for decoding algorithm research with deep learning.

 1.2) setting

-Simulation was conducted using [2] ‘TensorFlow’, using (200, 100), (120,60) LDPC code, AWGN channel and BPSK modulation, and all zero codeword.
-So, I inject noisy codewords after transmitting through an AWGN channel and measure the bit error rate (BER) in the decoded codeword at the network output.
-Training was conducted using Batch Gradient descent and used [3] Adam optimizer with a learning rate equal to 0.0001.
+A simulation was conducted using [2] ‘TensorFlow’, using (200, 100), (120,60) LDPC code, AWGN channel and BPSK modulation, and all zero codewords.
+Subsequently, noisy codewords were injected after being transmitted through an AWGN channel.
+Then, the bit error rate (BER) was measured in the decoded codeword at the network output.
+Training was conducted using Batch Gradient descent and [3] Adam optimizer was used with a learning rate equal to 0.0001.

 1.3) result